msiesse/wolf3d/README.md

 Wolf3d is a graphc project.
 The goal here is to create a simple game like Wolfenstein with the ray-casting method.

 Short description:
-- Map are really simple, there is blocks of walls, the ground and a skybox
+- Maps are really simple, there are blocks of walls, the floor and two skyboxes
 - We can move the player inside the labyrinth
 - There is texture on walls according to orientation (N,S,W,E)
 - There is texture on the floor